zapp-134/FDD/docs/architecture.md

 ### 9 — Next immediate steps (after this doc)
 1. Implement the deterministic ML mock used for CI.
 This will let us assert functionality in CI without downloading large models.
 2. Add unit tests for mlClient and FastAPI endpoints.
-3. Run the smoke test locally and fix any failures uncovered by tests.
+3. Run the local test checklist above and fix any failures uncovered by tests.

 ---
 Audit completed: this file documents the current architecture and a focused checklist to reach functional completeness.
 I will mark the audit task done in the tracked todo list.